 Yes, charges are $.20 each (copier is only capable of producing black and white documents) .

-Does the library have a fax machine for public use?
+Does the library have a fax machine or scanner for public use?

 How can I volunteer at the library?